-- 1. The District shall pay one hundred percent (100%) of the premiums for the employee, employee's spouse and employee's dependents for the vision plan approved by the Board of Harbor Commissioners. - 2.
-For retired employees who retire with thirty (30) years of service and have reached the age of fifty (50) at the time of retirement, or with fifteen (15) years of service and have reached the age of fifty-five (55) at the time of retirement, or with ten (10) years of service and have reached the age of sixty-two (62) at the time of retirement, the District shall pay one hundred percent (100%) of the premium for the retiree, retiree's spouse and retiree's dependents for the vision plan approved by the Board of Harbor Commissioners. - 3.
-Except for those identified in subparagraph (2) above, retired employees shall not be eligible for the approved vision plan except on a direct self-pay basis as permitted under COBRA.
+- 1. The District shall pay 100% of the premiums for the employee, employee's spouse and employee's eligible dependents for the vision plan approved by the Board of Harbor Commissioners. - 2.
+For retired employees who retire with 30 years of service and have reached the age of 50 at the time of retirement, or with 15 years of service and have reached the age of 55 at the time of retirement, or with ten years of service and have reached the age of 62 at the time of retirement, the District shall pay 100% of the premium for the retiree, retiree's spouse and retiree's eligible dependents for the vision plan approved by the Board of Harbor Commissioners.

+3. Except for those identified in subparagraph (2) above, retired employees shall not be eligible for the approved vision plan except on a direct self-pay basis as permitted under COBRA.